achbogga/VO_FALL_16/README.md

 # VO_FALL_16
-Deep learning Project for estimating visual odometry for B659 Vision for Intelligent Robotics class of Fall 2016
+Final Project for estimating visual odometry for B659 Vision for Intelligent Robotics class of Fall 2016 Please read the report.pdf for additional information.